TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-availabilityandconnectivity-40613-new-st.md

  - **Planned maintenance**: the service periodically performs [planned maintenance](https://docs.microsoft.com/azure/azure-sql/database/planned-maintenance?WT.mc_id=pid:13491:sid:32745430) to deploy software upgrades and other system enhancements.
 This usually occurs less than twice a month.
  - **Unplanned failover**: unexpected events such as a software crash, hardware failure, etc.

 During the period the service is reconfiguring your primary database replica, attempts to connect to the database will fail with error 40613.
 Within a few minutes (needed to process the health signal), [Resource Health](https://docs.microsoft.com/azure/azure-sql/database/resource-health-to-troubleshoot-connectivity?WT.mc_id=pid:13491:sid:32745430) should reflect that the database is unavailable.
 As additional telemetry becomes available, analysis is performed to determine the detailed cause of unavailability.
-Resource Health is updated with the detailed unavailability reason (when available) in about 30 minutes.
+Resource Health is updated with the detailed unavailability reason (when available) in about two and a half hours.

 ## **Recommended Steps**